-The ideal candidate will be a superior writer; have a strong desire to effect change in the world with a focus on compromise, nuance, and bringing stakeholders together to find actionable solutions; be able to help translate complicated legal or technical topics for a variety of audiences; have the ability to remain professional and impartial while working in a political environment; and a willingness to support team members.
-The Law & Policy Fellow will interact regularly with leading senior figures in government, corporations, academia, advocacy groups, and law firms.
+The ideal candidate will be a superior writer; be ready to learn to translate complicated legal or technical topics for a variety of audiences; have the ability to remain professional and impartial while working in a complex environment; and an eagerness to learn and explore the implications of new technology applications.
+The Policy Fellow will interact regularly with leading senior figures in government, corporations, academia, advocacy groups, and law firms.

 Importance of Fit

-The Law & Policy Fellowship is a one-year, public interest fellowship for recent law school graduates committed to the advancement of responsible data practices.
+The Policy Fellowship is a one-year, public interest fellowship for recent law school graduates committed to the advancement of responsible data practices.
 Applicants should have:

-- Demonstrated interest in public policy work generally and specifically in the areas of data privacy, technology, and Internet policy;
+- Demonstrated interest in public policy work generally and specifically in the areas of data privacy, cybersecurity, emerging technology, and Internet law and policy;

 - Strong academic record, participation in professional/volunteer activities, subject matter expertise in the relevant skills;